25ramy/lib-types/README.md

 - Node.js (version 18 or newer)
 - npm (usually comes with Node.js)
+- SQLite3 (required for the clients service database)
 - Your favorite code editor (we recommend VS Code)

 ## 📁 Project Overview